etrex/kamiliff/README.md

-# RailsLiff
+# Kamiliff

-RailsLiff make LIFF easy to use.
+Kamiliff make LIFF easy to use.

 # Feature
 - register LIFF once and reuse to your all path.